duyphuong5126/Currency/README.md

 To use a different `currencylayer` account.
 ```
-Change the value of the config "CURRENCY_LAYER_ACCESS_KEY" in the app/build.gradle
+Replace the value of the config "CURRENCY_LAYER_ACCESS_KEY" in the "app/build.gradle" with a new access key.
 ```

 ## Requisites